Monument to Nicola Spedalieri

 This monument was first proposed in 1882 by the lawyer Giuseppe Cimbali, a native from the same town in Sicily where Spedalieri was born.
 In 1893 a committee was established to supervise a contest to erect a monument by the centennial of Spedialeri's death.
 None of the proposals received by 1894 were approved.
-A second round of proposals the next year led to the selection of the design by Sicilia sculptor Mario Rutelli.
+A second round of proposals the next year led to the selection of the design by Sicilian sculptor Mario Rutelli.
 The site and inauguration of the monument were controversial, and the monument was first unveiled, without ceremony, in Piazza Vidoni (alongside the church of Sant'Andrea della Valle) in the middle of the night of 23 November 1903.
 In 1951, because of the busy location, the statue was moved to the present Piazza, where it replaced the Monument to Terenzio Mamiani, which was then moved about four blocks north to a park at the intersection of the Corso and Via Acciaioli.
 Paradoxically Mamiani had written scholarly reassessments of Spedialeri's works that kept the latter's influence current.

 The monument is a bronze statue on a pedestal.
 Spedalieri stands with this opus of Diritti dell'uomo in his left hand.
 His vestments are not ecclesiastical.
 Below, on the pedestal is a wreath with the Trinacria, a symbol of Sicily, surrounded by palm leaves.
 The 1903 inscription reads that the new Italy memorializes Spedalieri.